 The server provides some helpful diagnostic information through a number of built-in zones under the pseudo-top-level-domain bind in the CHAOS class.
-These zones are part of a built-in view (see Section 6.2.25) of class CHAOS which is separate from the default view of class IN; therefore, any global server options such as allow-query do not apply the these zones.
-If you feel the need to disable these zones, use the options below, or hide the built-in CHAOS view by defining an explicit view of class CHAOS that matches all clients.
+These zones are part of a built-in view (see Section 6.2.25) of class CHAOS which is separate from the default view of class IN.
+Most global configuration options (allow-query, etc) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.

+If you need to disable these zones, use the options below, or hide the built-in CHAOS view by defining an explicit view of class CHAOS that matches all clients.

-version The version the server should report via a query of the name version.bind with type TXT, class CHAOS.
+- version The version the server should report via a query of the name version.bind with type TXT, class CHAOS.
 The default is the real version number of this server.
-Specifying version none disables processing of the queries.

-hostname The hostname the server should report via a query of the name hostname.bind with type TXT, class CHAOS.
+Specifying version none disables processing of the queries. - hostname The hostname the server should report via a query of the name hostname.bind with type TXT, class CHAOS.
 This defaults to the hostname of the machine hosting the name server as found by the gethostname() function.
 The primary purpose of such queries is to identify which of a group of anycast servers is actually answering your queries.
-Specifying hostname none; disables processing of the queries.

-server-id The ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.
-SERVER with type TXT, class CHAOS.
+Specifying hostname none; disables processing of the queries. - server-id The ID the server should report when receiving a Name Server Identifier (NSID) query, or a query of the name ID.SERVER with type TXT, class CHAOS.
 The primary purpose of such queries is to identify which of a group of anycast servers is actually answering your queries.
 Specifying server-id none; disables processing of the queries.
 Specifying server-id hostname; will cause named to use the hostname as found by the gethostname() function.
 The default server-id is none.